IjzerenHein/autolayout.js/README.md

 ## Getting started

 AutoLayout.js is an abstract library for integrating Auto Layout and VFL into other javascript technologies.
 It does not contain
 DOM layouting or anything like that.
 It provides a simple API and programming model that you can use to build your own auto layout and VFL solution.
 An example of this is the The [Visual Format Editor](https://github.com/IjzerenHein/visualformat-editor), which is built using [famo.us](http://famous.org) and [famous-flex](https://github.com/IjzerenHein/famous-flex).
-AutoLayout.js is written in ES6 and contains transpiled output files.
+AutoLayout.js is written in ES6 and contains transpiled distribution files.

 ### Installation